 A comprehensive online resource for the visual study of human culture, behavior and society around the world.
 The collections contain over 1,300 hours of streaming video, including ethnographic films, documentaries, select feature films, and previously unpublished fieldwork.
 It’s also a resource for a study of the discipline itself: By placing examples of traditional ethnographic methodologies alongside indigenous-made films representing previously overlooked perspectives, scholars, teachers and students of anthropology can gain a sense of the discipline’s history and of its future direction.
 Includes access to Volumes 1 - 4.[Details]

 You may experience issues when using Chrome or Safari.
-Please try using Internet Explorer or Firefox instead.
+Please try using Firefox, Internet Explorer, or Edge instead.
+You may need to clear your browser history before playing films.
 Films will not play on mobile devices.